isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 </tbody>
 </table><br>
 If you are a Self-Employed Person, you will receive 90% of your WIS in your MediSave account and the remaining 10% in cash.<br><br></details></li>
-<li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">How will I receive the cash portion of my Workfare Income Supplement payouts?</font></b></summary>The cash portion of Workfare Income Supplement (WIS) will be credited to your PayNow NRIC-linked bank account if you have one.
+<li class="Numbering" style="font-size:17px"><details><summary><b><font color="#009427">How will I receive the cash portion of my Workfare Income Supplement?</font></b></summary>The cash portion of Workfare Income Supplement (WIS) will be credited to your PayNow NRIC-linked bank account if you have one.
 	<br><br>
-	Otherwise, it will be credited to the DBS/POSB, OCBC or UOB bank account that you have registered to receive Government payouts (e.g. either the GST-Voucher (GSTV), Silver Support Scheme (SSS) or WIS, whichever is latest) or via GovCash if you had not registered a bank account with us.
+	Otherwise, it will be credited to the DBS/POSB, OCBC or UOB bank account that you have registered to receive Government payments (e.g. either the GST-Voucher (GSTV), Silver Support Scheme (SSS) or WIS, whichever is latest) or via GovCash if you had not registered a bank account with us.
 	<br><br>
 	Electronic payments make transactions simple, swift, and safe for recipients.
 We strongly encourage you to consider linking your NRIC number to your PayNow bank account, or <a class="hyperlink" href="https://www.govpayouts.gov.sg/wf/workfare/login">update</a> your bank account with us*.
 	<br><br>